-In the United States, heart issues are still the number one cause of death.
+Heart issues are still the number one cause of death in the United States.
 In animal tests, scientists have discovered that Limonene may reduce certain risk factors for heart issues, such as elevated cholesterol, blood pressure, and triglyceride levels., Although more research on humans will be needed, this research provides hope for the future.

 Mood, Anxiety, and Stress.

 The aroma of citrus is a natural way to elevate feelings of energy and positivity.
 Now, there is actually science behind the benefits of Limonene for mood support.

 Researchers have found Limonene as a dietary supplement may play a beneficial role as an anti-stress substance.
 In addition, in animal studies, Limonene was found to help inhibit anxiety-related behavior.

 On their own, terpenes like Limonene do not have significant psychoactive properties, so in that manner, they will not get you high.
 When combined with cannabinoids, Limonene acts to embellish your experience.